jeffshumphreys/filmcab/README.md

 Something that is strongly discouraged in all languages is the physical inclusion of executable code directly into a code file.
 In C and C++ there were .h files, and no one put executable code in there.
 The errors that would occur as each new code file included such a header would be a disaster.

-But with Powershell, I discovered dot sourcing, and I really enjoy it?
-When I change the sourced file, does it risk breaking all code that has ever included that code?
+But with PowerShell, I discovered dot sourcing, which allows you to include executable code, and I really enjoy it.
+Now when I change the included source file, does it risk breaking all the code that has ever included that dot source?
 Yes.
-Risk must always be weighed, but depending on hard and fast rules that someone else made, that is not something that works for me.
+Risk must always be weighed, but depending on hard and fast rules that someone else made, that is not something that has worked for me.

 --------------------------------------------------------------------------------------------------------------
 10/26/23